 This gets tricky.
 We want our kids to have opinions, and we want their preferences to be heard and understood.
 We want to create empathy for their situation.
 However, this mindset can quickly lead to an entitled heart if we always feed into their every wish.
 It’s too easy to want to accommodate our children’s wish list and give into substitution parenting, which contributes to raising a spoiled brat.

 It’s a complicated dance.
-We don’t want to be controlling or an authoritative parent (see chart here).
+We don’t want to be controlling or an authoritarian parent (see chart here).
 For example, if our kids say they want the blue cup and not the red there are times we can accommodate.
 In contrast, there will be times where we need to, for their own sake, not bend to their every request.
 It has to be worth the tantrum to teach them that the world doesn’t bend to their every request.

 Also, when a child has a special need like sensory processing or any other such struggle, it’s easy to fall into the trap of wanting to just make their world easier and more accommodating.
 The line isn’t always easily determined.
 Have I mentioned that this parenting thing is tough?